Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ```bash
 wget https://ypcs.fi/misc/code/pocs/2020-wp-file-manager-v67.py
  ```
- something to consider is that after we analizy the code in the line 72 according with it the script is calling "payload.php" so we must to create before we execute this script
+ something to consider is that after we analizy the code in the line 72 according with it the script is calling "payload.php" so we must to create before we execute this script.

  ```bash
  nvim payload.php